flexifyio/flexify-api-java/docs/MigrationsControllerApi.md

 <a name="getMigrations"></a>
 # **getMigrations**
-> PageMigration getMigrations(includeHidden, sort, page, size, sortDirection)
+> PageMigration getMigrations(page, size, includeHidden, sort, sortDirection, springPageRequestOffset, springPageRequestPageNumber, springPageRequestPageSize, springPageRequestPaged, springPageRequestSortSorted, springPageRequestSortUnsorted, springPageRequestUnpaged)

 Get all migrations for logged in user in pagged mode